joshmorgan1000/UTKH/src/README.md

 ## Simulations for the Geometry Function

-Example code has been provided as the python script `polyhedral_vertices.py`.
-The numer of vertices is hard-coded, but you can change and test to your heart's desire.
+Example code has been provided as the python script `tammes_thomson.py`.
+The number of vertices is hard-coded, but you can change and test to your heart's desire.
 Just run:
 ```
-python3 polyhedral_vertices.py
+python3 tammes_thomson.py
 ```

-The script `simulator_backend.py` is curently under development, but is meant to help visualize the concepts and potential orbital patterns.
+The simulator backend is currently under development, meant to help visualize the concepts and potential orbital patterns.

 ## Contribute